DorianMood/researches/week-7/LS1906205 weekly report.md

 Authors in [@yang_spagan_2021] propose an approach that can particularly solve this issue.
 Especially the second one.

+In CV there is a field of human-object interaction (HOI).
+In this field the task is to build such models that can given an image output a triplet of \<human, action, object\>.
+In [@yang_graph-based_2020] authors propose to project objects from an image to some kind of graph.
+Then they use message passing, project it back and finally apply convolutions to obtain predictions.

 # 1. Deep Graph Convolutional Networks for Wind Speed Prediction

 There is a time-series data of several cities in Denmark and Netherlands.
 The task is to build a model that is able to forecast weather conditions based on already learned data.
 There were many approaches to model atmosphere as a fluid flow, as well as machine learning approaches.
 The new way to build a model is considering weather station as nodes in a graph, then learn adjacency matrix from existing data, which then can be used in prediction.